GreenFlag31/modal-library/README.md

 # Performance

 Emphasis has been placed on performance, adopting `ChangeDetectionStrategy.OnPush` strategy.
-This library respects Angular mindset and use the Angular API to create components.
+This library respects Angular's mindset and use the Angular API to create components.

 # Change log